 The Academy provides an outstanding educational offering unprecedented in the public arena, "in the tradition of the finest private schools" but free of tuition.
-The Academy is a state-funded public school, but the state funding formula does not provide sufficient dollars for capital improvements or ownership of our campus, nor does state funding provide completely for our unparalleled student to teacher ratio.
+The Academy is a state-funded public school, but the state funding formula does not provide sufficient dollars for capital improvements or ownership of the campus, nor does state funding provide completely for the unparalleled student to teacher ratio.
 Further, charter schools, unlike regular public schools, cannot levy taxes.
-Consequently, we must regularly seek outside charitable funding and grants to develop and maintain the high level of our program.
+Consequently, the Academy must regularly seek outside charitable funding and grants to develop and maintain the high level program.

-Volunteerism is thus strongly encouraged.
-Without this practical proof of your belief in the value and quality of the Academy, we could not exist.
-The Academy humbly asks for each parent's time, talent, or treasure.
-Each parent must consider making all of the following a part of their tenure at the school: 1) volunteering regularly to assist in the office and/or on campus and/or through membership in the Parent Service Organization, 2) supporting the Academy's material structure through donation of a unique talent or service, and 3) financial assistance to the Academy via book donations, participation in the \$200/\$400 extra-curricular tax credit program, and regular contributions to the Community Investment Annual Giving Campaign.
-The Academy is a non-profit, 501(c) 3 corporation; as such, your gifts to the Academy may be tax-deductible.
+Charitable support is thus encouraged from our parent/guardian community and volunteerism is thus strongly encouraged.
+The Academy humbly asks for each parent/guardian's time, talent, or treasure.
+The Academy asks each parent/guardian to consider making all of the following a part of their tenure at the Academy:

+- 1. Volunteering regularly to assist in the school office and/or on campus and/or through membership in the Parent Service Organization - 2.
+Supporting the Academy's material structure through donation of a unique talent or service, and - 3.
+Providing financial assistance to the Academy via book donations, participation in the \$200/\$400 extra-curricular tax credit program, and regular contributions to the Community Investment Annual Giving Campaign.
+The Academy is a non-profit, 501(c) 3 corporation; as such, all gifts to the Academy may be tax-deductible.

-Since only 80% of the Academy's budget income actually comes from the state, your donations are absolutely vital to the health of the school.
+Since only 80% of the Academy's budget income actually comes from the state, all donations are absolutely vital to the health of the school.
 These donations directly address the reality (the bottom line) that the Academy is not just a public school, but a unique institution that asks for so much more from everyone involved.